-Click here to learn about IACA's other May artist grant recipient, Lisa Sniderman.
+Click here to learn about IACA's other Cycle #17 mini-grant recipient, Lisa Sniderman.

 Congratulations to Greg Mueller on a successful grant application!

 A lifetime of making; art major, studio apprentice, MFA grad, and college professor, has brought me to this unique grant application.
 Two years ago, I made the difficult and challenging decision to leave academia, devoting myself to full-time studio work.
 Each year, I gave 100% to my sculpture students.
 Now I have come to a threshold where the support funding of this grant can springboard me into the 2nd phase of my art life.